Building a Kickass Growth Team: Everything You Need To Succeed

 • Where do we have data but lack focused optimization efforts?

-Growth teams need to balance quick wins with longer-term strategic initiatives.
-Map potential team members against both immediate and future needs.
-You don’t want to staff up for initiatives that are months away, but you also don’t want to rebuild your team structure every quarter.
+Growth teams walk a tightrope between quick wins and long-term strategic initiatives.
+Align potential team members to both.
+You don’t want to overbuild for projects that are months out, or tear down and rebuild your team structure every quarter either.

 This analysis helps determine which structure makes the most sense.
 For example:

-• If your key metrics cluster within one functional area, a cross-functional team housed within that function might be most effective.
+• If metrics cluster tightly in one department, a focused cross-functional team housed there may be best.

-Start by listing your organization’s biggest growth-related challenges in order of importance:
+Start by listing your organization’s biggest growth-related challenges by priority:

 Your primary challenges should influence your team structure:

-• Knowledge gaps might require an independent team where you can hire specialized talent or a mix model that combines new expertise with existing resources.
+• Knowledge gaps may require independent teams to hire specialists or hybrid setups combining new expertise with existing resources.

 • Does leadership value experimentation and data-driven decision making?